open-ce/open-ce/README.md

 open-ce/
     This directory contains the build and validation tool `open-ce`.
-    For more information run `./open-ce/open-ce -h` envs/
+    For more information run `./open-ce/open-ce -h` ci_common_scripts/
-    Contains the YAML environment config files that identify the dependency feedstocks for each of the package environments within Open-CE, such as tensorflow and pytorch. ci_common_scripts/
     Contains shell scripts for executing a build of Open-CE components within a docker container via `docker_common_run_build_pkg.sh`